molgenis/molgenis-service-armadillo/docs/pages/quick_start.md

 library(DSMolgenisArmadillo)
 library(dsBaseClient)
 ```
-With these libraries, you can now login to Armadillo:
+With these libraries, you can now login to Armadillo.
+Note - here we don't specify a profile so you will log in to the default profile.
+If there is a specific profile you want to connect to you can specify this with the argument e.g. `profile = donkey`.
 ```R
 url <- "https://armadillo-playground.molgenis.net//"
 token <- armadillo.get_token(url)